DIRECTORS AND MANAGERS

 DR CORNEL DU TOIT

-Manager and Head of Seismic Data Processing
+Director and Head of Seismic Data Processing – IMS Africa

 Cornel has an PhD in Physical and Mathematical Analysis from the University of Stellenbosch (South Africa).
 He got his start at ISSI in 2005, focusing primarily on seismic hazard and various location techniques.
 He also has experience working on the statistical aspects employed in the data processing department.
 Since 2012 Cornel has been working intensively on the automatic processing of waveforms.
 He currently manages the global data processing service.